scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 Location
 ==========

 The configuration file saves to different default locations, depending on the platform.
+The configuration file path is also displayed on the :doc:`../settings/paths` tab.

 .. tabbed:: Windows